yorch/availability-checker/README.md

 All the configuration can be made through two files:

 -   `.env` -> Where all the credentials and other config are stored (ie: SMTP, Twilio API, Pushbullet, etc).
 Create your own `.env` file from `.env.sample`.
--   `servers.json` -> Where you can add the OVH / Kimsufi / SoYouStart servers you want to monitor.
+-   `products.json` -> Where you can add the products you want to monitor.

 ## Run with NodeJS